markuspluna/OBXwhitepaper/Whitepaper.md

 To ensure that our derivatives and margin accounts are secure we use a variety of Stellar's features.

 - *Locking Accounts and Preauthorizing Transactions*
-In most of our protocols, we have some accounts preauthorize transactions then lock the accounts.
+In most of our protocols, we have accounts preauthorize transactions then lock themselves.
 This ensures that the only transactions they can post in the future are the preauthorized ones.
 We use this to lock funds in holding accounts until contract exercise.
 [More info](https://www.stellar.org/developers/guides/concepts/multi-sig.html)

   - **Joint Preauthorized Transactions**